Sumitkumar005/Data-Analysis-Projects/README.md

 # ANALYSIS

 <br />To analyze and visualise data, _Python Data Analysis libraries_ were used (***NumPy, Pandas, matplotlib & seaborn***)
-<br />All steps with detailed information is also described in [Python Project 1 Football Transfers.ipynb](https://github.com/Longwinter93/Python_Data_Analysis_Libraries_Projects/blob/main/Python_Project_1_Football_Transfers/Python%20Project%201%20Football%20Transfers.ipynb)
+<br />All steps with detailed information is also described in [Transfer Tracker: Football Data Insights.ipynb](https://github.com/Sumitkumar005/Data-Analysis-Projects)
 # MAIN CONCLUSIONS

 <br />1.
 Most Players, were transferred, are between 30-35 Age